jxnl/blog/docs/writing/posts/advice.md

 ### Be Someone People Want to Work With

-If your metric for working somewhere is being someone people want to work with, it turns out skill is not the highest metric.
-I've seen people get hired because they're fun to be around.
-If you want to be the smartest person, then yeah, good grades and being the smartest person in the room is a good metric.
-But if you want to get a job, "man, you're great to be around" is a very strong metric.
-This is obviously conditional on skill, and you should obviously focus on skills acquisition.
+If you aim to be a desirable colleague at work, it's important to realize that skill isn't the only or the most important factor.
+Yes, having the necessary skills is important, but I've seen people get hired because they're amiable: sociable, approachable, and fun to be around.
+That said, if your goal is to be the smartest or most knowledgeable colleague, then good grades, expertise, and competency are your metrics.
+In my experience, people are hired for being positive and engaging; hearing "man, you're great to work with" is a powerful endorsement, especially when coupled with skill and competency.
+So yes, focus on skill acquisition.
+But remember, skills alone don't make you someone people want to work with.

 ### Imposter Syndrome